Silver & Charcoal Labrador Facts

 Silver & Charcaoal Labradors have been a hot topic for years.
 While AKC recognizes Silver Labradors as Chocolates, and Charcoals as black, many out there are under the FALSE impression that Silver Labradors get their color from being bred with a Weimaraner.
 This wives tale began back in the 1980's, where the claim was that a kennel in Minnesota cross bred a Weimarenaer with a Chocolate Labrador- and got the silver color, which began both silver and charcoal labradors.

 THIS IS 100% FALSE!
 Silver Labs first surfaced back in the 1950's, and were featured in Gun Dog magazine.
 Labradors were not recognized as a breed by the AKC until 1917, and were recognized in England in 1903.
-These dogs were predominately black, as the public preferred black back then.
+These dogs were predominately black, as the public preferred black.
 The black gene "B' is dominant over the recessive gene "b".
-Chocolates began to become more visible in the 1930's.
+Chocolates, "bb" is recessive & began to become more visible in the 1930's.
 Yellows also began to surface.

 Trusted by Families Across the Country